GibzB/CloudChallenge/README.md

 * Learnt about de-identification techniques and de-identify data
 * Redacted info types in strings and images; The DLP API can redact information from images that contain text.

+# Connected Sheets: Analyzing BigQuery Data

+[Connected Sheets](/Users/bizee/Documents/Code_Projects/CloudChallenge/Connected Sheets.xlsx) enables users to analyze massive datasets from BigQuery in Google Sheets without needing SQL knowledge.
+You can apply spreadsheet tools like formulas, pivot tables, and charts to explore large datasets and automate refreshes.

+#### Lessons learnt

+* Connected a BigQuery dataset to Google Sheets for analysis.
+* Applied formulas to calculate key metrics such as tip percentages.
+* Created charts to visualize trends in payment methods.
+* Used pivot tables to analyze ride patterns and peak taxi times.
+* Imported large subsets of data using the Extract feature.
+* Created calculated columns to transform existing data (e.g., tip percentage).
+* Set up scheduled refreshes for automated data updates.

 # Detect and Investigate Threats with Security Command Center